Estimated reading time: 7 minutes

 - How would your colleagues describe you?

 - What are your hobbies and passions outside of work?

 - What do you want your legacy to be?

-On long-term goals: your path may change while at business school, but important to show that you have direction and can clearly communicate what you want out of your MBA experience.
+On long-term goals: your path may change while at business school, but show you have direction and can clearly communicate what you want out of your MBA experience.

 - What would you change about your current company or role?

 - Do you have any questions for me?

 If given the chance, make sure you’re asking thoughtful questions that you cannot Google or find on the school website.